The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 Source: pixabay.com

 The most general neurological and mental disorders that the elderly experience are depression and dementia.
 These two particular psychological problems affect approximately 5% and 7% of the globe’s older population, respectively.
-But elderly mental health conditions are not limited to dementia and depression only for some of them also experience anxiety disorders, eating disorders, and bipolar disorders.
+But elderly mental health conditions are not limited to dementia and depression only some of them also experience anxiety disorders, eating disorders, and bipolar disorders.

 The most common psychiatric illness in the elderly is depression.
 Usually, older adults’ mood disorder get associated with distress and emotional suffering.
 The severity of their mental health condition often leads to several impairments in physical and social functioning.
 But aside from depression, quite several elderly also experience complications due to anxiety disorders, eating disorders, and bipolar disorders.

-Strengthening Mental Health While Handling A Business
+Strengthening Mental Health While Handling A Business Venture

 Source: pixabay.com

-Considering Different Options
+Different Healthy Business Options

 • Time management